 Once you gain greater pilot work experience and complete more flying hours, you’ll progress in your commercial pilot career into the role of a Senior First Officer where any flying limitations begin to be lifted.

-After gaining further substantial experience as a Senior First Officer, you can consider applying for a Captain's role or look to progress your pilot career further by flying for a larger aircraft.
+After gaining further substantial pilot work experience as a Senior First Officer, you can consider applying for a Captain's role or look to progress your airline pilot career further by flying for a larger aircraft.

 Airline pilot career - What will your day-to-day look like?

 When you gain work experience as a pilot, you will be assisting the Captain in the operation and management of the flight.
 Your main responsibility is to ensure the safety of all passengers and crew members during the flight, but also to be attentive to the crew and keep passengers happy.

 As with all pilot careers, your work environment changes constantly because your flight times, weather conditions and the colleagues you work with vary from flight-to-flight.
 What remains constant, however, is as a pilot you are responsible for all preparations prior to the flight.
 This means you will inspect the aircraft, get a weather briefing and perform calculations as well as make sure all navigation systems are set before the flight.

 Our L3Harris pilot training is designed to fully prepare you for the incredible airline pilot career that lies ahead.
 With more than 40 years heritage in pilot training and a dedicated airline placements team to help you secure a pilot job in Europe or the UK, you couldn’t be in safer hands than with L3Harris Airline Academy.

 Choosing the right pilot career path

-The costs associated with pilot training can vary depending on the programme you choose.
+You might be wondering what pathway to take to begin your lucrative airline pilot career.
 Our L3Harris Airline Academy offers a variety of exceptional pilot training programmes.
 These include our Integrated ATPL course, our Modular ATPL courses, and our combined pilot training programme and University degree - BSc(Hons) Aviation - Pilot Programme.
 Our world-class programmes will equip you with the necessary qualifications, training and pilot work experience you need to soar in your commercial pilot career.